WorldQL/docs.worldql.com/docs/example-projects/chat-room.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# WorldQL 101 - A chatroom and shared canvas over WebSockets in the browser
+# WorldQL 101 - A Chatroom and Shared Canvas over Websockets in the Browser

 Use WorldQL to build a simple chat room where you can see the cursors of other users.